dentarg/auth0-blog/_posts/2018-01-09-the-complete-guide-to-deploying-javascript-applications-part-1.markdown

 layout: post
 title: "The Complete Guide To Deploying JavaScript Applications - Part 1: Database, and API Deployment"
 description: "Learn how to deploy JavaScript applications on different platforms."
 longdescription: "We are constantly faced with deploying and configuring Single Page Applications running in a browser and Server-side applications running on Node.js.
-Equip yourself with the knowledge to deploy JavaScript applications to production on different platforms in this guide."
+Equip yourself with the knowledge to deploy JavaScript applications to production on different platforms using this guide."
-date: 2017-12-31 08:30
+date: 2018-01-09 08:30
-category: Technical guide, Frameworks, JavaScript
+category: Technical guide, Frontend, JavaScript
 design:
   bg_color: "#484C89"
   image: https://cdn.auth0.com/blog/jsdeploy/logo.png